impresso/named-entity-tutorial-dh2019/README.md

 ## Objective

 The objective of the tutorial is to provide the participants with essential knowledge with respect to a) NE processing in general and in DH, and b) how to apply NE recognition approaches.
-To this end, the session will be organized in two parts (theory and hands-on).
+To this end, the session will be organized in two parts, theory and hands-on.

 Throughout the sessions, the audience will learn about:
 - the origins of named entity processing